Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Abstract

 \section{Abstract}

-Classifier-free Guidance (CFG) is a widely used technique in modern diffusion models for enhancing sample quality and prompt adherence.
-However, through an empirical analysis on Gaussian mixture modeling with a closed-form solution, we observe a discrepancy between the suboptimal results produced by CFG and the ground truth.
-The model's excessive reliance on these suboptimal predictions often leads to semantic incoherence and low-quality outputs.
-To address this issue, we first empirically demonstrate that the model's suboptimal predictions can be effectively refined using sub-networks of the model itself.
-Building on this insight, we propose \ours, a novel method that leverages stochastic block-dropping during the forward process to construct sub-networks, effectively guiding the model away from potential low-quality predictions and toward high-quality outputs.
-Extensive qualitative and quantitative experiments on text-to-image and text-to-video generation tasks demonstrate that \ours delivers superior performance, consistently surpassing CFG and other advanced guidance strategies.
+Classifier-free Guidance (CFG) is a widely used technique for improving conditional generation in diffusion models.
+However, our empirical analysis of both Gaussian mixture data and real-world image data distributions reveals a discrepancy between the suboptimal results produced by CFG and the ground truth.
+The model's excessive reliance on these suboptimal predictions often leads to low fidelity and semantic incoherence.
+To address this issue, we first empirically demonstrate that the model's suboptimal predictions can be effectively rectified using sub-networks of the model itself, without requiring additional training or the integration of external modules.
+Building on this insight, we propose \ours ($S$tochastic $S$elf-Guidance), a novel method that leverages stochastic block-dropping during the denoising process to activate sub-networks for self-guidance.
+This approach effectively steers the sampling trajectory towards high-quality regions.
+Comprehensive experiments, including on class-conditional ImageNet generation and across multiple benchmarks for text-to-image and text-to-video generation, demonstrate the superiority of \ours.
+Both qualitative and quantitative results show that \ours consistently surpasses CFG and other advanced guidance strategies.
 Our code will be released.